1) What Is A 529 Plan?

 They provide solid index investments options at low cost.
 Their site is self explanatory and walks you through the process of opening a 529 plan step by step.

 Few things to note:

 Basic Information – You will need your social security number, birth date, and address of the beneficiary of the 529 account as well as your own.

 $3,000 Minimum – There is a minimum initial investment requirement of $3,000.

 Investment Option – If you aren’t too familiar with investment options, Vanguard offers “age-based options.”
 Depending on how old your child is and your risk tolerance, you can select one of the portfolio options from Conservative, Moderate to Aggressive.
 Vanguard automatically adjusts your portfolio profile as your child gets closer to college age.

 Other Education – The money in 529 account can be used for other types of education besides a 4 year college, such as two-year associate degree program, trade school or a vocational school.

-b.
 Change Beneficiary – If you are the 529 account owner, you have the right to change beneficiary of the plan.
 As long as the new beneficiary is a family member (sibling, cousin, uncle, aunt – or even to yourself!) the money can be used for qualified education expenses without incurring taxes or penalties.

-c.
 Bite the Bullet – At worst, you can just pay the income taxes plus a 10% penalty on the earnings and use the money on something other than education expenses.
 I recommend thinking real hard before pursuing this option.
 Maybe you can finally go get that culinary degree you always wanted!